spocot/spocot/README.md

 ## New England 🦞

-Right now I live in Warwick, Rhode Island but I've been kicking it around the Northeast for my entire life.
-I'm excited to travel/live in/experience other parts of the US and the world!
+Right now I live in Johnston, Rhode Island but I've been kicking it around the Northeast for my entire life.

-There are a ton of amazing parks, beaches, and food around New England and I always love to give recommendations!
+Send me or ask me for recommendations for food and things to do!

 <!--
 ## 🎶 Sound-Check 🎶